oleksandr-shvets/cascading-component-layers-react/readme.md

     }
 ```

-Now we can simply turn of Input Validation by removing last layer:
+Now we can simply **turn of Input Validation by removing last layer**:

 ```javascript
     layers.pop() // <--